achrafkeddour/linux-formation/chapter-1/file1.md

 so really , linux is not Unix

 > Often the license explicitly says that you may not attempt to reverse engineer ```the machine code``` back to ```source code``` to figure out what it does!

+> People that say their computer runs Linux usually refer to the kernel, tools, and suite of applications that come bundled together in what is referred to as a distribution.